 California Runs On Child Care

-As a result, many dedicated providers are struggling to keep their doors open, fewer early educators are entering the profession, and parents are struggling to find quality, affordable child care in their communities.
+Despite their dedication to CA’s children, the state currently pays providers only about 30% of their child care costs.
+As a result, child care providers are struggling to keep their doors open and parents are struggling to find quality, affordable care in their communities.

 Child care providers are working to address this child care crisis.
 They are currently in contract negotiations with the state of California.
 But the Governor is refusing to move forward on a date certain to implement long-term rate reform, immediate rate increases, and increased access to child care for working families.